 – You want to pay less

-– You are the big fan of Touch ID and Face ID doesn’t interest you
+– You are a big fan of Touch ID and Face ID doesn’t interest you

-– You want familiar user experience but in a faster device and familiar Apple design
+– You want the familiar user experience but in a faster device and familiar Apple design

 – You like the large size of Plus models